-- The article must have a suitable heading. - Paragraphs should not be too long. - The article must provide suggestions to the reader on how teenagers can cope with teenage life in the 21st century. - The style should be personal, speaking directly to the reader. - The article should be stimulating to the reader. - The language may be formal/informal.
+- The article must have a suitable heading. - It must have clearly defined paragraphs. - It must provide advice to the reader on careers. - The style should be personal, speaking directly to the reader. - The language may be formal. - The article should be stimulating to the reader.